 Meaning

-In the quote “An order of government, established by such an all-wise, powerful being, must be good and perfect, and must be calculated to promote the permanent peace, happiness, and well-being of all his subjects.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.
+The message behind “An order of government, established by such an all-wise, powerful being, must be good and perfect, and must be calculated to promote the permanent peace, happiness, and well-being of all his subjects.” revolves around happiness.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme